AMC Ambassador: 1961

-The Ambassador's new design consisted of a trapezoid grille and headlights that floated in a body-colored panel, while the front fenders arched downward and forward of the leading edge of the hood.
-Different from anything else on the market, AMC's marketing department promoted the look as "European".
-While the new look was meant to distinguish the Ambassador from the lower-priced Ramblers, it was neither a consumer success nor well-received in the automotive press.
+The Ambassador's new design consisted of a trapezoid grille and headlights that floated in a body-colored panel.
+At the same time, the front fenders arched downward and forward of the leading edge of the hood.
+Unlike anything else on the market, AMC's marketing department promoted the look as "European".
+The interior featured a "space-age" inspired oval instrument pod, centrally located behind the slender, two-tone steering wheel.
+This evocative pod housed the speedometer flanked by temperature and fuel gauges, along with warning lamps, directional indicators, and the odometer, all encased in a dark-padded, color-matched enclosure.
+Other innovative elements included the "Handi-Pak Net Carrier" integrated into the fiberglass acoustical headliner as well as the "Airliner" reclining front seats with Airfoam cushions, capable of folding flat to form "Twin Travel Beds".

+While the new look was meant to distinguish the Ambassador from the lower-priced Ramblers, it was neither a consumer success nor well received in the automotive press.
 Moreover, overall automobile industry sales fell as the entire U.S. economy was experiencing the recession of 1960–1961.

 Standard was the 250 hp 327 CID V8 with a synchromesh manual transmission.
-Optional was the 270 hp "power pack" version with dual exhaust system featuring new ceramic-coated mufflers guaranteed for the life of the car.
+Optional was the 270 hp "power pack" version with a dual exhaust system featuring new ceramic-coated mufflers guaranteed for the life of the car.

-The 1961 Pure Oil Company Economy Trials, which were designed to closely parallel everyday driving experiences, saw the Ambassador capture 9 of the first 10 places in the V8 engine category as well as winning the top of its class.
+The 1961 Pure Oil Company Economy Trials, designed to parallel everyday driving experiences closely, saw the Ambassador capture 9 of the first ten places in the V8 engine category and win the top of its class.

+While the unique look was meant to distinguish the Ambassador from the lower-priced Rambler models, it was neither a consumer success nor well received in the automotive press.
+Moreover, overall automobile industry sales fell as the entire U.S. economy was experiencing the recession of 1960–1961.

-Third generation
+Third generation (1962)

 1962

 By the 1962 model year, the Ambassador's platform was in its fifth season on the market.
 While Rambler sales had been good enough for third place in industry sales (behind Chevrolet and Ford), AMC's management was working on a revolutionary and somewhat costly design set to debut for the 1963 model year.
-In the meantime, American Motors needed to save money, and since the Ambassador's sales had fallen in 1961, it was decided that the car would be downsized for 1962 to directly share the body, windshield, and 108 in wheelbase with the Classic platform.
+In the meantime, American Motors needed to save money.
+Since the Ambassador's sales had fallen in 1961, it was decided that the car would be downsized for 1962 to directly share the body, windshield, and 108 in wheelbase with the Classic platform.
 Accordingly, the car was marketed as a Rambler Ambassador.